Koha-Community/kohadocs/source/reports.rst

 |image882|

 Step 3: Choose the fields you want in your report.
-You can select multiple fields and add them all at once by using CTRL+Click on each item you want to add before clicking the Add button.
+You can select multiple fields and add them all at once by using CTRL+click on each item you want to add before clicking the Add button.

 |image883|

 Step 4: Choose any limits you might want to apply to your report (such as item types or branches).
-If you don't want to apply any limits, simply click Next instead of making an option.
+If you don't want to apply any limits, simply click 'Next' instead of choosing an option.

 |image884|

 Step 5: Perform math functions.
-If you don't want to do any calculations, simply click Next instead of making an option.
+If you don't want to do any calculations, simply click 'Next' instead of choosing an option.

 |image885|

 Step 6: Choose data order.
-If you want the data to print out in the order it's found in the database, simply click Finish.
+If you want the data to print out in the order it's found in the database, simply click 'Finish'.

 |image886|